 In October 2003, convinced that the State of California would fund the restoration of the Salton Sea, the Imperial Irrigation District approved a version of the 1501-page QSA.
 A decade of litigation ensued.
 In 2009, a court invalidated the deal because the State of California’s commitment to mitigate the decline of the Sea was unenforceable.
 An appellate court reversed and the case was retried.
 In August 2013, the QSA deal was finally “validated” by Sacramento Superior Court Judge Lloyd Connelly.

-In 2017, the water transfers will go into full effect.
-Because IID had assumed a full Salton Sea restoration plan would be adopted by then, it is now faced with how to address the potentially severe environmental and health consequences of the woefully shortsighted water transfer agreement.
+This year, the water transfers will go into full effect.
+Because no restoration plan has been adopted, Imperial and Coachella Valleys, now faced with how to address the potentially severe environmental and health consequences of the water transfer agreement.